annitya/roc-completion/readme.md

     - Should be optional.

 - Expose actions/hooks in a good way.

-- inspections:

 Future versions
 ---------------
+- Special tab-color for you my friend?

 - Add auto-completion for available babel/webpack settings.
     - Standalone plugin?
     - Take a look at the internal-configuration validation present in WebPack.

+- node-config:
-- Provide references/goto from import { something } from 'config';
+    - Resolve import { ... } from 'config'
-    - Probably only need to reference base-elements.
-        - And should not override existing references as this will break the spacetime-continuum.
-            - Return both references perhaps?
+        - LegacyResolver will cache config.js as target.
-    - Maybe as stand-alone plugin?
+    - Separate plugin?
+        - A shared library perhaps?

 - completions and goto for:
     - getSettings()